nv-tlabs/vid2player3d/README.md

   keywords = {physics-based character animation, imitation learning, reinforcement learning}, }
 ```

+# References
+This repository is built on top of the following repositories:
+* Low-level imitation policy is adapted from [EmbodiedPose](https://github.com/ZhengyiLuo/EmbodiedPose)
+* Motion VAE is adapted from [character-motion-vaes](https://github.com/electronicarts/character-motion-vaes)

 # Contact
 For any question regarding this project, please contact Haotian Zhang via haotianz@nvidia.com.